Deltanium/PokeRadar/README.md

 - Filter by Nature
 - Filter by Effort Value (EV).
 Search by specifically HP, Attack, Defense, Sp.Attk, Sp.Def, or Speed.
 A pokemon will show up if it has only that EV.
 - PokeRadar automatically checks for updates
+- Right click a Pokemon to view stats on it
+- Clicking the "Stats" on a pokemon will show you an expanded stats print out
 - More optimization

 ## DOWNLOAD

 *Current Version*
-[PokeRadar 3.4.0](https://mega.nz/#!omhXQZCZ!bRlz4_Hd2ehSGF1XFpSvUyhB0K3X2UCWTTWOLjuXD3s) for Minecraft 1.10.2 and Pixelmon 5.0.3
+[PokeRadar 3.5.0](https://mega.nz/#!djBRCQxD!93oJiZIhmktq_362x_kfJ1pjtz4wEyJljlvTSGQnZy0) for Minecraft 1.10.2 and Pixelmon 5.0.3

 *Older Versions*
 [PokeRadar 2.5.0](https://mega.nz/#!JjpGRB6R!N9NpuQssoPmai9kqCkRMhmjsBbOYquoOlgy22zuPQOI) for Minecraft 1.7.2 and Pixelmon 3.1.4